intelops/genval/README.md

-Gencval is a versatile Go utility that simplifies configuration management for a wide range of tools, including Dockerfile, Kubernetes manifests, Helm, Timoni, Kustomize, Kubernetes Operators, Tekton, GitOps, Kubernetes Infrastructure YAML files, and more.
+Genval is a versatile Go utility that simplifies configuration management for a wide range of tools, including Dockerfile, Kubernetes manifests, Helm, Timoni, Kustomize, Kubernetes Operators, Tekton, GitOps, Kubernetes Infrastructure YAML files, and more.